-Top Nonprofit Funding Strategies – How Can Nonprofits Raise More Money?
+Top 3 Nonprofit Funding Strategies – How Can Nonprofits Get More Money?

 You will learn how to:

-- Leverage strategic fundraising technology to raise more money
+- Leverage strategic fundraising technology to raise more money, and

 - Organize peer-to-peer giving campaigns

-Planned giving, also called gift planning, is a form of charitable giving in which a donor makes a contribution during their lifetime or after their passing as part of their overall financial picture and/or estate.
+Planned giving, also called gift planning, is a form of charitable giving.
+A donor makes a contribution during their lifetime or after their passing as part of their overall financial picture or estate.
 Bequest contributions, for example, are a form of planned giving involving a gift made out of a will or trust to a foundation, nonprofit organization, or other trust.